Kingman Personal Injury Lawyer

 Why Choose Us?

 In Arizona, a personal injury is harm done to another person by negligence or the intentions of another person or entity.
-When someone suffers a personal injury, they may be legally entitled to compensation from the party that was negligent.
-In order to show that a personal injury occurred, the following information will need to be proven:
+When someone suffers a personal injury, they may be legally entitled to compensation from the negligent party.
+In order to show that a personal injury occurred, the following information must to be proven:

-• The defendant had a duty of care (such as a medical professional).
+• The defendant had a duty of care to avoid causing an accident or injury

 • Car accidents.
 If the crash resulted from another driver’s actions, including driving while under the influence of alcohol or a controlled substance or driving while distracted, the injured party may be entitled to personal injury damages.
-Some injuries that can occur include whiplash, broken bones, and brain injuries.
+In Kingman, these accidents are especially common along I-40, US-93, and Stockton Hill Road due to the high speeds and frequent traffic.
+In 2024, there were 121,107 total traffic accidents in Arizona.

 • Medical malpractice.
 When a medical professional fails to exercise the proper duty of care and it results in injury, they may be liable for personal injury damages.
 Examples of medical malpractice include surgical errors, birth injuries to the mother or baby, or giving improper medications.